juliangamble/dialelo.github.io/content/app-architecture-with-react.md

 - It complects state management and the bussiness logic for causing state changes.
 - State is scattered through various stores which are apparently modular albeit they end up knowing about each other.
-- The stores are coupled with the dispatching mechanism and actions that can happen on the system.
+- The stores are coupled with the dispatching mechanism.

 ## From Stores to Global immutable state

 Instead of having multiple stores, I suggest Om's approach of having a global mutable reference to an immutable data structure.
-This way we model our application state as a succesion of immutable values, without modifying data in-place or rebinding variables to different values.
+This way we model our application state as a succesion of immutable values, without modifying data in-place or rebinding variables to different values over time.

 This can be easily achieved using my [atomo](https://github.com/dialelo/atomo) library and Facebook's [immutable-js](https://github.com/facebook/immutable-js).